 For example, an artisan coffee shop and roastery that produces its own coffee but is unable to open could consider stocking their product with a local deli or corner shop on a temporary reseller basis.
 The coffee producer could supply a fixed number of units of their product to the deli, with the deli taking a cut.
 Or, an independent potter who has had to close their physical store might be able to stock products with a local garden centre.

 This could prove useful for niche products that have high repurchase rates.
 By placing that product in, for example, the nearest corner shop, the corner shop gets a wider product range, more customers through the door and potentially extra subsidiary sales too.
-This is a good option for those who are part of a strong local community of business owners.
+This is also a good option for those who are part of a strong local community of business owners.
 It would also work as an alternative for small business owners who have a niche offering but do not want to go down the route of opening an online shop.

 Other resources for SMEs during the pandemic